hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 The introduction of the Threshold Signature Scheme (TSS) requires a new mechanism for managing node participation in consensus and block signing.
-Roster, an immutable subset of the address book, will provide this mechanism, ensuring efficient and secure key management for TSS operations.
+The Roster, an immutable subset of the address book, will provide this mechanism, ensuring efficient and secure key management for TSS operations.
 This proposal attempts to provide a specification for the behavior of rosters starting from their creation from the Candidate Address Book (CAB) to their terminal state within the TSS specification.